-Perhaps the most obvious limitation of our study is that it was conducted in a Greek-speaking population; therefore, the findings may not be directly generalizable to languages with very different structures or orthographic systems.
-As noted previously, orthographic transparency greatly affects the rate of reading development, and this effect may potentially extend to predictive relations among differentially developing skills.
-However, structural relations among constructs tend to replicate even among languages with substantial differences in orthographic transparency, despite differences in rates of attainment.
+Perhaps the most obvious limitation of our study is that it was conducted in a Greekspeaking population, therefore the findings may not be directly generalizable to languages with very different structures or orthographic systems.
+As noted above, orthographic transparency greatly affects the rate of reading development and this effect may potentially extend to predictive relations among differentially developing skills.
+On the other hand, structural relations among constructs tend to replicate even among languages with substantial differences in orthographic transparency, despite differences in rates of attainment.
 For example, phonological awareness predicts spelling development similarly in Czech, Norwegian/Swedish, and English (Caravolas, Volín, & Hulme, 2005; Furnes & Samuelsson, 2010).
 Moreover, our results on the predictive relations among reading comprehension components closely mirror previous results in English, Dutch, and other languages.
-Therefore, although all findings must be replicated with different populations and measures before reaching final conclusions, there is at present no indication that findings for Greek may be somehow aberrant or unlikely to generalize.
+Therefore, although all findings must be replicated with different populations and measures before reaching final conclusions, there is at present no indication that findings in Greek may be somehow aberrant or unlikely to generalize.

-Another limitation of our study concerns the proper definition and validation of main constructs, especially vocabulary and reading comprehension.
+A second limitation of our study concerns proper definition and validation of main constructs, especially vocabulary and reading comprehension.
 Both of these require clarification before real progress can be made in measuring them.
-Instrumental distinctions such as expressive versus receptive and breadth versus depth constitute a reasonable starting point, however more process-oriented approaches may be required for further progress, with justified theoretical commitment on the lexical representations and their role in the development and expression of reading comprehension.
-It is difficult to imagine an individual differences approach alone, partitioning variance among predictors, shedding much light on these issues.
-More cognitive research, including computational modeling, is needed to try and understand how passage information is processed in combination with internal information (lexical, pragmatic, or other) in order to achieve a state of comprehension.
-In the end, the attempt to fully disentangle individual isolated effects on reading comprehension may prove futile if the development of all skills is so closely interrelated and interactive that unresolvable methodological issues of sampling and measurement become prominent.
+Instrumental distinctions such as expressive vs. receptive and breadth vs. depth constitute a reasonable starting point, however more process-oriented approaches may be required for further progress, with justified theoretical commitment on the lexical representations and their role in the development and expression of reading comprehension.
+It is difficult to imagine an individual differences approach alone, partitioning variance among predictors, to shed much light on these issues.
+More cognitive research is needed, including computational modeling, to try and understand how passage information is processed in combination with internal information (lexical, pragmatic, or other) in order to achieve a state of comprehension.
+In the end, the attempt to fully disentangle individual isolated effects on reading comprehension may prove futile, if the development of all skills is so closely interrelated and interactive that unresolvable methodological issues of sampling and measurement become prominent.

 It should also be kept in mind that a substantial proportion of reading comprehension variance remained unaccounted for by the measures administered in our study, as is typically the case in studies of this sort.
 At least some of this unaccounted variance must be reliable, as indicated by the increased total longitudinal reading comprehension variance accounted for when an autoregressor was included.
-"Considerable unexplained variance in all regression models" was similarly noted by Ouellette and Beers (2010, p.
+"Considerable unexplained variance in all regression models" was similarly noted by Ouelette and Beers (2010, p.
 205).
-To address this unexplained variance, Ouellette and Beers proposed considering other potentially important processes such as inference making (Cain & Oakhill, 1999).
-Integration skills, comprehension monitoring, and working memory may also help address this gap (Cain & Oakhill, 2006; Cain, Oakhill, & Bryant, 2004).
+To address this unexplained variance, Ouelette and Beers proposed to consider other potentially important processes such as inference making (Cain & Oakhill, 1999).
+Integration skills, comprehension monitoring, and working memory may also help address this gap (Cain, Oakhill, & Bryant, 2004; Cain & Oakhill, 2006).